lukasweibel/image-sweep/README.md

 ## Project Setup

-create python environment with the version 3.11.4.
+Create python environment with the version 3.11.4.
 In this step also download all dependencies from the requirements.txt

-If you want to run also the webscraper:
+If you want to run also the web scraper, type the following command in the terminal:

 ```
 playwright install